samircunha/samircunha/README.md

-# Hello, my name is Samir Cunha!
+## Dear visitant, my name is Samir Cunha!

-- 🔥 Developer Junior.

-- 🔭 I’m currently learning: Typescript, Sass.

-- 💬 Ask me about **JavaScript, HTML, CSS, Rect, Node**
+- Full Stack Developer who loves to program and create projects that can help people.

  <br><br>